 Chapter I--The Greatest of Powers

-Khul, the High City, sat astride the azure waters of broad Tuskbay, its soaring granite mansions and tenements pale towers of light beneath a waxing gibbous moon.
-Khul’s shadowy streets, alive with the business of a hundred kingdoms during the day, were silent.
-But not everyone slept.
+Khul, the High City, sat astride the azure waters of broad Tuskbay.
+Its soaring granite mansions and tenements were pale towers of light beneath a waxing gibbous moon.
+Khul’s shadowy streets, alive with the business of a hundred kingdoms during the day, were silent; but not everyone slept.
 Below the towering mansions of aristocrats stood the stately abodes of merchants and artisans, rising like foothills of opulence above the sprawling squalor of the common masses.

-Haskell, drunk, angry, and seventeen, lurked in the cobbled back yard of a man of the middling class.
-He knew this place and its inhabitants: jumped-up merchants who rose to prominence by stepping on the throats of better men and women.
+Haskell, drunk, angry, and seventeen, lurked in the cobbled yard of a middling merchant: a jumped-up trader who rose to prominence on the throats of better men and women.
+He knew the house and its inhabitants.
 They would be asleep.
-Haskell crept up to a shed abutting the back wall and gazed up at a dark second storey window.
-It was high, but he was uncommonly tall.

 Haskell massaged his sore jaw.
 He was familiar with the hard, polished wood of his master’s cane: A strike on the back to quicken; a blow to the wrist to correct; but this time--the last time--the cane’s silver pommel had lashed Haskell’s cheek and drove him to the ground.
 Never again.